Table of Contents

 - Pick a salary account if you have a steady job.
 It handles monthly pay well.

-- Choose it for zero balance freedom.
-No worry about fees.
+- Choose it for zero balance freedom, no worry about fees.

 - Go for it if perks matter.
 Free ATM or insurance.

-- Opt in for quick loans.
-Based on salary proof.
+- Opt in for quick loans based on salary proof.

-- Choose if you spend most income.
-No need for interest.
+- Choose if you spend most income, no need for interest.

 - Pick for ease.
 Auto-deposits from work.

-- Choose when travel perks help.
-Some cards offer lounge access.
+- Choose when travel perks help some cards offer lounge access.

 - Select for family benefits.
 Some extend to spouses.

-In these cases, salary account fits best.
+In these cases, a salary account fits best.

 When to Choose a Savings Account?

-- Choose it for extra cash storage.
-Beyond daily needs.
+- Choose it for extra cash storage beyond daily needs.

-- Go for it to build habits.
-Auto-transfers help.
+- Go for it to build habits; auto-transfers help.

-- Select for emergencies.
-Quick access with limits.
+- Select for emergencies, quick access with limits.

-- Choose if rates are high.
-Online banks offer more.
+- Choose if rates are high, online banks offer more.

-- Opt in for goals.
-Like vacations or homes.
+- Opt in for goals like vacations or homes.

-- Select for kids.
-Teach saving early.
+- Select for kids and teach saving early.

-- Pick for retirement prep.
-Long-term growth.
+- Pick for retirement, prepare for long-term growth.

 Key Takeaways